slichlyter12/Postal/README.md

 ![File Map Example](./postal/images/filemap.png)

 ## Features
 * Generate a visualization of the users project directory
 * Generate subcomponents of files based on parsing behaviors defined in the user editable file grammars.json
 * Current options include tagged projects (i.e. HTML) and links (hrefs within HTML)

 ### Notes:
-* This is an early release of Postal (alpha build)
+* This is our first official release of Postal!
-* Several features are not yet complete and we expect buggy behavior
-* (Use at your own risk, and/or frustration)
 * We're just a humble group of wannabe college programmers, all feedback and critisism welcome!

 ## Requirements